5 Projects That Will Add Excitement (And Property Value) To Your Garden

 4. Clean Up The Garden Beds And Lawn

 Though this project isn’t as exciting or dramatic as adding a pond or outdoor gathering space, having clean, well-kept garden beds can add curb appeal and property value to your home.
 Fall and winter is a great time to tend to your garden beds since most spring and summer plants are done for the season.
-Break a little sweat and pull some weeds, and then consider this natural alternative to round-up to stop them from returning.
+Break a little sweat and pull some weeds, apply some homemade weed killer or consider this natural alternative to round-up to stop them from returning.

 Photo by Gus Ruballo on Unsplash